-There is an elevated platform in the main bowl designated for patrons using wheelchairs with view of the City Stage, in addition to access at Acura Club VIP access at other stages.
+There is an elevated platform in the main bowl designated for patrons using wheelchairs with a view of the RBC Stage, in addition to access at VIP Club access at other stages.
 The patron and one attendant are welcome to enter at no additional cost.
 Please note that if sections are at capacity there may be a wait.
-An alternate viewing area is on Vimy Drive; this is closed to vehicular traffic and features big screen displays of the RBC Stage that are viewable from a seated position.
+An alternate viewing area is on Vimy Place; this is closed to vehicular traffic and features big-screen displays of the RBC Stage that are viewable from a seated position.

+A-Team volunteers will be roaming the site and stationed in the A-Team Tent (near the Info Booth in the main bowl) to offer guidance and light support for accessibility issues as needed.
 The festival does not provide personal care or golf cart rides.
-However, A-Team volunteers will be roaming the site and stationed in the A-Team Tent (near the Info Booth) to offer guidance and light support for accessibility issues as needed.

 Inside the Canadian War Museum, there is an air-conditioned lounge for patrons to rest from the outdoor elements.
 The lounge may occasionally feature music and screens to view the Barney Danson stage when in session.
 Other quieter areas include the Big Chill outdoor zone, which is open to all.
 The Big Chill zone will host a daily DJ at the SPIN Stage.